 For me, any Martin prior to 1990 I would treat it like it is, a premier vintage guitar that is going to be pricey.

 After that, I'm only looking at models made in the Nazareth factory and not paying more than $600 for anything that has high-pressure laminate, if I'm even buying it at all.

 Personally, I wouldn't buy any of outsourced Martins.
 They don't sound like "Martins," yet you're paying the price for one.
 There are simply better guitars options out there.

 The great thing for the guitar lover is that there are tons of different brands to try.
 Naturally, I haven't played a lot of them, but I will say this, if some of these brands interested me, I would seek them out.
 Here are some that are common on the market, but for some reason or another, I don't feel like I need to have them in my collection at this point:

 One really overlooked route to getting your dream guitar is to take a step past simply buying a used acoustic guitar and buying a used one that needs a bit of work.

-While using guitar repair shop might seem scary, the fact is that the people who work on, fix and make guitars — luthiers — are usually really good at what they do, and chances are, if you find an old, beat up, vintage guitar with a great brand name you can get it for pretty cheap and then get it fixed.
+While using a guitar repair shop might seem scary, the fact is that the people who work on, fix and make guitars — luthiers — are usually really good at what they do, and chances are, if you find an old, beat up, vintage guitar with a great brand name, you can get it for pretty cheap and then get it fixed.